20 Great Brooklyn Restaurants To Try This Year

-WIth a huge choice of restaurants on offer in Brooklyn (up to 7,000 according to the lastest NYC Health Department data), it's not easy to trawl through the listing sites to determine where you absolutely need to eat on a visit to the borough.
-So we've done it for you, below are the 9 best restaurants in Brooklyn right now that we think you should try.
+With a huge choice of restaurants on offer in Brooklyn (up to 7,000 according to the latest NYC Health Department data), it's not easy to trawl through the listing sites to determine where you absolutely need to eat on a visit to the borough.
+So we've done it for you, below are the 20 best restaurants in Brooklyn right now that we think you should try.

 Alchemy is a relaxed, comfortable pub/restaurant in Park Slope, Brooklyn.
 This refurbished, dark wood eatery serves a small, yet creative menu alongside cocktails, beers and wines.
 You can enjoy breakfast, lunch and dinner outdoors in the garden or on the sidewalk and Happy Hour from 4pm – 6.30pm from Monday to Friday.
 With delicious appetisers such as butternut squash soup and PEI mussels in white wine and mains including ravioli with spinach and ricotta, pan-seared salmon or Vegan & Gluten free veggie burger with all the trimmings, there’s something for everyone.